-Compared to the rest of the Nashville market, the Downtown Nashville region has lower rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Nashville market, the Downtown Nashville region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 16 listings have come on the market, which means leases are probably leasing quickly.
+In the last 90 days, 16 listings have been posted online, which means leases might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 263% of the available space in the Downtown Nashville are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,510 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are close to 6 floors.
-Most buildings in this area were built in 1969 and are Class B.
+Even though the median size is 6,010 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this area are close to 6 stories.
+Most buildings in this area were built in 1972 and are Class A.

-This market is fairly equally mixed residential and commercial.
-Wholesale trade is the dominant industry in this market.
-Most of the residents of Downtown Nashville work from home.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Wholesale trade is the dominant industry in this area.
+Most of the folk of Downtown Nashville work from home.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.